janablechschmidt/MetaRange.jl/docs/src/newbies.md

 SD = read_input("./Example2_Static_Environment/configuration.csv")
 ```
 You are doing two things here.
 First, you are naming a variable called SD - short for Simulation Data - and assigning it the result of the read_input() function.
 Second, you are telling read_input() where it can find the simulation configurations: in a folder called "Example2_Static_Environment" in a file called "configuration.csv".
+You are providing the function with a relative path, as indicated by the point in front the first slash.
+You could also give an absolute path name.

 Finally, it is time for the simulation itself.
 ```julia